 BOX OFFICE REPORTING You'll be able to view sales for your events in your Eventoron venue profile.
 This allows access to see up-to-the-minute ticket sales information and to also stop sales and download customer reports.
 If you're having any problems with your box office reports, email our box office team (boxoffice@brightonfringe.org).
 ON-THE-DOOR TICKET SALES If you haven't already sold out, it's always worth having tickets on the door for walk-up audiences.
 Any tickets not sold through the Brighton Fringe Box Office can be sold on the door of the venue.
 For example, if you have a capacity of 60 and only 30 have been sold in advance, you can stop sales and sell the rest yourself.
 Please note that these don't need to be physical tickets if you don't want them to be.
 Tip: It is important that you or the event producer stops sales so that the Brighton Fringe box office does not keep selling too - this could lead to selling over-capacity and unhappy customers!
 You will also need to take note of how many tickets you sell on the door and pass this on to us so we can use these to accurately calculate PRS and PPL fees.
-We will ask you for this info in April if we need it (if the PRS tariff for you event is worked out as a % of your sales) COMPLAINTS AND REFUNDS Please note that all ticket refunds are made at the discretion of the event promoter.
-Any complaints will be forwarded on to the promoter or venue.
+We will ask you for this info in April if we need it (if the PRS tariff for you event is worked out as a % of your sales) COMPLAINTS AND REFUNDS The Brighton Fringe box office will liaise with either the event promoter or venue regarding complaints and refunds.
 You can see our full refunds policy here.
 BOX OFFICE SETTLEMENTS During registration, we will require the name and bank details of the person you would like to receive the Box Office settlement for each event.
 Make sure you have agreed with your event(s) who the ticket money should be paid to.
 All settlements will be paid by BACS transfer within six weeks of the festival ending, and a breakdown of the settlement will be available to companies in Eventotron.
 As the venue, if you are receiving the settlement, you will then need to forward the agreed percentage or amount of the settlement on to the company.
 You should clearly communicate to companies when this payment will be made.
-If you are registering an event on behalf of an overseas participant, please see our guide for 'Overseas Participants' and our 'FEU Tax Guide' webpages.
-CONTACTING THE BRIGHTON FRINGE BOX OFFICE To speak to the Brighton Fringe Box Office team, please call 01273 764905, or email boxoffice@brightonfringe.org.
-From April to June, the Box Office contact number is 01273 91 72 72.
+If you are registering an event on behalf of an overseas artist, please see our guide for 'Overseas Artists' and our 'FEU Tax Guide' webpages.
+CONTACTING THE BRIGHTON FRINGE BOX OFFICE To speak to the Brighton Fringe Box Office team, please call 01273 91 72 72, or email boxoffice@brightonfringe.org.